Gh05stt/car-maintenance/README.md

 The idea for this project is simple.

-Keep track of services done to my car and remind me when I have to do another.
+Keep track of services done to my car and remind me via email when I have to do another.